signalapp/Signal-Desktop/CONTRIBUTING.md

 cd Signal-Desktop
-yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn generate                  # Generate final JS and CSS assets yarn build:webpack             # Build parts of the app that use webpack (Sticker Creator) yarn test                      # A good idea to make sure tests run first yarn start                     # Start Signal!
+yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn generate                  # Generate final JS and CSS assets yarn test                      # A good idea to make sure tests run first yarn start                     # Start Signal!
 ```